Osborne Macharia: Kenya's League of Extravagant Grannies

 This photographic collection depicts three older women, retired from their jobs as government ministers and business women.
 Macharia states, “They now live the retired high life travelling to exotic and remote areas of Africa to explore, party and enjoy in exclusivity.”

 Capture Kenya I and II

 This photographic collection was commissioned by Safaricom, Kenya's telecommunications company on the theme of "This Is My Kenya."
 He traveled in coastal Kenya for 10 days taking photographs.
 Macharia said the aim was to change negative stereotypes of Kenya.

+Ilgelunot

+Macharia was commissioned by Marvel to create this piece in 2018 for Black Panther which was also shown in the exhibition Marvel Studios: Ten Years of Heroes.
+It translates to "The Chosen Ones," and depicts the Black Panther's advisors in Wakanda named Kokan, Koinet, and the leader Saiton.
+Described as "blind Maasai elders," they are said to have been "rescued by King T’chaka during World War 2 after wandering the vast plains of North Africa for months in search of refuge."

+The leader of the Ilgelunot, Saiton, is dressed in a hybrid of modern and Traditional African garments.
+Her 'tutu' dress is a reference to the gay community and cross-dressing, "which was brought by the ‘mzungu’ and completely unheard-of (and even despised) in African traditional culture."